eugenevve/MiroCopy-Converter-Bot/README.md

 ## 🧠 How It Works

-1. User sends image(s)
+1. The user sends an image(s) or file
-2. Bot downloads images
+2. The bot downloads the data
 3. Converts them into PDF
 4. Sends PDF back to user
 5. Cleans temporary files